-A request for an informal review can be made, orally or in writing, to the CHA by the close of the business day no later than fourteen (14) calendar days from the date of the CHA's notice of denial of assistance.
-The CHA shall, within five (5) business days, make its best effort to convene an informal review at a time and place reasonably convenient to both the tenant and the CHA.
+A request for an informal review must be made, in writing, to the CHA by the close of the business day no later than fourteen (14) calendar days from the date of the CHA's notice of denial of assistance.
+The CHA shall, within five (15) business days, make its best effort to convene an informal review at a time and place reasonably convenient to both the tenant and the CHA.